12 Best Belts for Men Review to Help Keep It Up – March, 2023 with Buying Guide

 The two important parts of a belt are the buckle and the strap; the strap is what we normally think of as the “belt part.”
 The buckle is composed of the outside frame, a prong that fits into the holes on the strap, and the bar that keeps the prong from sticking into your stomach.
 Most belts also have a keeper loop, which is the loop where you tuck in the strap after fastening the belt.
 Some also have an end tip, which is the reinforced portion at the end of the strap.

-That belt construction is known as a frame-style belt, and it’s by far the most common type of dress and casual belts.
+That belt construction is known as a frame-style belt, and it’s by far the most common type of dress and casual belt.
 You’ll also see plate-style casual belts, on which the buckle can be detached from the strap; these belts are the ones that allow you to add and switch out various decorative cowboy or specialty buckles.

 Less-common styles include ratchet-style belts, where the teeth of the ratchet system hold the strap tight and allow for incremental adjustments, and O-ring belts, where canvas or braided straps are threaded through the ring.
 Both of these designs are only seen on casual belts.

-Now that we’re on the same page, let’s start choosing a belt.
+Now that we’re on the same page let’s start choosing a belt.

 You, like the G+S team members we’ve mentioned, may simply look for a label that says “leather” and figure that you’re done.
 Au contraire.
-There are many levels of leather quality, and belts (or other leather goods, from shoes to couches) that only are labeled “leather” or “genuine leather” are usually made from the worst part of a cow’s hide.
-Even “top grain leather” isn’t top quality; “full-grain” leather is what you’re looking for, because it’s manufactured from the very best portion of the hide and will look and wear the best.
+There are many levels of leather quality, and belts (or other leather goods, from shoes to couches) that only are labelled “leather” or “genuine leather” are usually made from the worst part of a cow’s hide.
+Even “top grain leather” isn’t top quality; “full-grain” leather is what you’re looking for because it’s manufactured from the very best portion of the hide and will look and wear the best.
 If you want the softest high-quality leather, look for “full-grain calfskin.”

 When choosing a leather belt, check its quality and not just the label.
 A high-quality full-grain leather belt should show a slight mark when you lightly scratch it with a fingernail; that means the leather is soft and supple.
 The stitching is also important; you’re looking for tight, small stitches with no threads sticking out.
 And the buckle and keeper loop should be solidly sewn into place, with the prong nestling perfectly into its slot.